curegit/reification/README.md

 `Reified` is a Mixin class designed to facilitate the creation of new types based on reified type parameters.

+This class is threadsafe so that inheriting classes can be used in multiple threads.

 You cannot instantiate this class directly.

 #### `targ: type | tuple[type | Any, ...] | Any` (class property)